 Secret HackTheBox WalkThrough

-Secret HackTheBox Banner
+This is Secret HackTheBox

-This is Secret HackTheBox machine walkthrough.
-In this writeup I have demonstrated step-by-step how I rooted Secret HTB machine.
-Before starting let us know something about this machine.
+machine walkthrough.
+In this writeup I have demonstrated step-by-step how I rooted Secret HTB machine

-It is a Linux OS box with IP address 10.10.11.120 and difficulty easy assigned by its maker.
-First of all, connect your PC with HackTheBox VPN and make sure your connectivity with Secret machine by pinging its IP 10.10.11.120.
+machine by pinging its IP 10.10.11.120.
 If all goes correct then it is time to start hacking.
 As usual, I started by scanning the machine.
 Scanning gives us an idea how we have to proceed further.
 Like, it helps in banner grabbing various services running over different ports and helps in vulnerability assessment also.
-I have used $ nmap [ port scanner ] for this task and the result is given below: –
+I have used $ nmap

 Scanning